PaPa31/hm/docs/site-generators/docusaurus/lunr-search-plugin.md

 <a href='https://github.com/lelouch77/docusaurus-lunr-search' class='external'>GitHub.com: Docusaurus Lunr Search</a>

+Below are some errors and how to fix them.

-## Workaround `'forEach' of undefined`
+## `'forEach' of undefined`

-> I don't try to search, i only moving or hovering with the mouse over the field throws the error. - <a href='https://github.com/lelouch77/docusaurus-lunr-search/issues/33' class='external'>github.com: #33</a>
+> I don't try to search, I was only moving or hovering with the mouse over the field throws the error. — <a href='https://github.com/lelouch77/docusaurus-lunr-search/issues/33' class='external'>GitHub.com: #33</a>

 ```console title="Browser's Console"
 Uncaught (in promise) TypeError: Cannot read property 'forEach' of undefined            lunr.js?2f21:575